PatisonMaxen/WPF_test_July22/README.md

 ## My opinnion and thoughts

 The most complex project I've ever made.
 In result I have a small application, that can do useful things if it's needed; gain new experience and skills, improve old ones.
-It's was challenging, but more important, it was fun (but not buttons, buttons are creapy).
+It was challenging, but more important, it was fun (but not buttons, buttons are creepy).
 In conclusion I can only say:
 ![](https://en.meming.world/images/en/b/be/But_It%27s_Honest_Work.jpg)